Avast ye matey! Sea shanties are taking over TikTok. Here's why

 If the sea is calling to you, these days it might be through TikTok.
-Though the video-based social networking platform may normally bring to mind dance challenges, lip-syncing and comedic sketches, the latest trend to wash up on shore is singing sea shanties of yore.
+Sure, the video-based social networking platform may typically bring to mind dance challenges, lip-syncing and funny sketches, but the newest trend to wash up on shore is singing sea shanties of long ago.

 The internet has dubbed this nautical moment on social media #ShantyTok.
-Since roughly the end of December, TikTok has seen a deluge of interest in videos of people not just singing sea shanties, but also crafting impressive, a capella arrangements of the tunes traditionally sung by crews on merchant sailing ships. #ShantyTok comes packed with multipart harmonies and resonant bass lines.
+Since roughly the end of December, TikTok has seen an explosion in interest in videos of people not just singing sea shanties, but also crafting impressive, a capella arrangements of the tunes traditionally sung by crews on merchant sailing ships.
+Thanks to the platform's capacity for collaboration, they're doing it together. #ShantyTok comes packed with multipart harmonies and resonant bass lines.
 So far, videos tagged with #seashanty have more than 74 million views.
 And that number's still climbing.
 On Tuesday, Google Trends tweeted that "sea shanties" had been searched more than any other time in the platform's history.
 Even Elon Musk is tweeting about shanties.

 It turns out lamenting being stuck on a whaling ship while running out of rum is the favored mood for the first week of 2021.